 The full text of BofA Merrill Lynch's written opinion to the Board, which describes, among other things, the assumptions made, procedures followed, factors considered and limitations on the review undertaken, is attached as Annex B to this proxy statement and is incorporated by reference herein in its entirety.
 The following summary of BofA Merrill Lynch's opinion is qualified in its entirety by reference to the full text of the opinion.
 BofA Merrill Lynch delivered its opinion to the Board for the benefit and use of the Board (in its capacity as such) in connection with and for purposes of its evaluation of the merger consideration from a financial point of view.
-BofA Merrill Lynch's opinion does not address any other aspect of the merger and no opinion or view was expressed as to the relative merits of the merger in comparison to other strategies or transactions that might be available to the Company or in which the Company might engage or as to the underlying business decision of the Company to proceed with or effect the merger.
+BofA Merrill Lynch's opinion does not address any other aspect of the merger and no opinion or view was expressed as to the relative merits of the underlying business decision of the Company to proceed with or effect the merger.
+BofA Merrill Lynch's opinion does not address any other aspect of the merger.
+BofA Merrill Lynch's opinion does not address any other aspect of the merger.
 BofA Merrill Lynch's opinion does not address any other aspect of the merger.
 BofA Merrill Lynch's opinion does not address any other aspect of the merger and does not constitute a recommendation to any stockholder or shareholder as to how to vote or act in connection with the proposed merger or any related matter.